markjnkim/es_mod/01-html/content/step-2-header-footer.md

 Now that we know the basic "ins and outs" of how we can write CSS, let's actually do it to our page!

-So typically it is a good habit to start off our CSS writing with a few styles that apply to the whole page by applying them to the top-most element.
+> PRO-TIP: So typically it is a good habit to start off our CSS writing with a few styles that apply to the whole page by applying them to the top-most element.
 By selecting the top-most element, all "child" elements (i.e. `<header>` is the child of `<body>`) will receive the style as well.
 We do this because it'll have an immediate effect on the page and it'll save us time from having to apply styles to every applicable element.

-So let's add this to our CSS (if it is currently already defined, just overwrite it):
+Let's add this to our CSS (if it is currently already defined, just overwrite it):

 ```css
 body {